voteagora/agora-next/README.md

 ## About this repo

 You will find a mix of different styles at work in this repo.
-We are a small team and will be settling on standards in the coming months as we move more and more of the multi-tennant / instance style of Agora, into one codebase.
+We are a small team and will be settling on standards in the coming months as we move more and more of the multi-tenant / instance style of Agora, into one codebase.

-### Data and data access paterns
+### Data and data access patterns

 The entire data model for this application is based on Postgres and Prisma.
 All data access should happen through the `/api` endpoints which will use Prisma to interact with the database.